KaiquanMah/llm-trust-lens/README.md

 ## 7. Results Summary

-Please note that for the results section below, we will show only experiments using 25% of OOS classes, to compare to the THUIAR paper.
+Please note that for the results section below, we will show only
+* experiments using 25% of OOS classes, to compare to the THUIAR paper
-For experiments with other percentage of OOS classes, you can still access the results in the [results folder](https://github.com/KaiquanMah/llm-trust-lens/tree/main/results).
+* zero-shot and few-shot experiments using pydantic enums to enforce allowed list of classes for prediction For experiments with other percentage of OOS classes or where we initially explored not enforcing allowed list of classes, you can still access the results in the [results folder](https://github.com/KaiquanMah/llm-trust-lens/tree/main/results).

 ### 7.1 Overall Accuracy & Macro F1-score - 25% OOS Class